6 Introduction to Survival Analysis

 • Any density on \([0,\infty)\) can be a survival distribution, but the most useful ones are all skew right.

-• The commonest generalization of the exponential is the Weibull.
+• The most frequently used generalization of the exponential is the Weibull.

 • Other common choices are the gamma, log-normal, log-logistic, Gompertz, inverse Gaussian, and Pareto.